Catholic Theology (M.A.)

 |One of the following:|

-|GSAS LANGUAGE EXAM 1|
+|GSAS Language Exam 1|

 |Final Research Project 1|

-More information about these requirements is below.
+More information about this requirements is below.

 Proficiency in either French or German is also required for the master's degree (Spanish may be substituted for one of these languages depending on the student’s academic interests).
 The ability to read theology in a foreign language is important for two reasons: It makes the student a member of a community of theologians that is broader than English-speaking North Americans, and it enriches the theological imagination by offering access to different ways of speaking and hence of thinking.

 Students may demonstrate reading proficiency in these languages in one of two ways:

 - Passing a translation exam (with a dictionary) offered by the department